-200. Is the senior bidder the only employee given "an opportunity to demonstrate the skill(s)" in Article 37.3.F.5?
+211. Is the senior bidder the only employee given "an opportunity to demonstrate the skill(s)" in Article 37.3.F.5?

-Response: No. A minimum of the five senior bidders are given the opportunity to qualify on the appropriate in-service examination(s) unless one of the five is currently qualified.
+Response: No. Prior to the designation of a senior or senior qualified bidder, a minimum of five senior bidders are given the opportunity to qualify on the appropriate in-service examination(s) unless one of the five is currently qualified.
 If, for example, the third senior bidder is currently qualified, only the first and second senior bidder would be given the opportunity to demonstrate the skill(s).
 If no one qualifies in the first group of five, the process continues until a successful bidder is reached or until all bidders are tested.